noperator/chromedb/README.md

 # ChromeDB

-Read Chromium data (namely, cookies and local storage) straight from disk—_without_ spinning up the browser. <!-- Yeah, it's called <em>Chrome</em>DB, but `chromiumdb` is a bit of a mouthful for a Go package name. -->
+Read Chromium data (namely, cookies and local storage) straight from disk—_without_ spinning up the browser.<!-- Yeah, it's called <em>Chrome</em>DB, but `chromiumdb` is a bit of a mouthful for a Go package name. --> I primarily use this to extract tokens from authenticated browser sessions for use in automation, scraping, etc.

 ## Description